What is abatacept?

 - If you are on abatacept it is recommended you should not be immunised with ‘live’ vaccines such as MMR (measles, mumps and rubella), OPV (oral polio virus), BCG (Bacillus Calmette Guerin), Herpes Zoster (Zostavax) or yellow fever.
 Talk with your rheumatologist before receiving any vaccines.

-- Pneumovax and the combined yearly seasonal flu/swine flu vaccinations are safe and recommended.
+- Pneumococcal vaccines and the combined yearly seasonal flu vaccinations are safe and encouraged.

 - If you require surgery for any reason, treatment with abatacept will be stopped before surgery.
 It will be restarted again after the operation at a time determined by your surgeon and rheumatologist.
 Treatment will be restarted once the wound is healed and if there is no infection present.